Tillamook Headlight-Herald: Tillamook Herald

 In 1889, the Western Watchtower was founded as second newspaper in Tillamook County.
 For about a year the paper was jointly owned by J. L. Johnson and Cato Sullivan.
-The paper ceased within two years and the printing plant was acquired by in 1892 by John J. Stoddard and A. G. Reynolds who started the Tillamook Advocate.
+The paper ceased within two years and the printing plant was acquired in 1892 by John J. Stoddard and A. G. Reynolds to begin publishing the Tillamook Advocate.

 In 1894, T. B. Handley became editor.
 The name was changed to the Tillamook Herald in 1896 by R. M. Watson, who had purchased the paper from George A. Edmunds.
 Watson sold his nephew Rollie W. Watson a half interest.
 In 1907, Charles A. Dolan and J. L. Murphy purchased the Herald.
 They turned it back to Rollie W. Watson a year later.
 He operated the paper for a few months until N. T. Pentreath became publisher, who quit after a few months.
 Watson sold the paper in 1908 to C. E. Trombley.
 He published the paper for 15 years until selling it in August 1923 to Allan McComb and Fred T. Mellinger.
 A year later McComb sold his interest to Arne Rae, who retired in 1929.